 We received our first solid set of storms for the 2018-2019 season and wildlife is rejoicing – except for maybe this coyote seen sneaking into the yard during a nighttime shower.
 Coyote – Canis latrans California chaparral and woodland plant communities react quickly to rain […]

 The New Year Romeos are Singing…

 The bird that brings in our New Year with melody is the Song Sparrow.
 Males can be heard belting out their song everywhere now as they stake-out territory and court females.
 These birds are early breeders; mated pairs will have nests with eggs before the […]

 Band-tails in the Lower Pond

-We finally had a good rain!
+We had some good rain showers

 Copper’s Hawks love to bathe and this one took advantage of our rain showers today.
 And just like us, after a wash it needs to dry off.
 This is how one dries off Cooper’s Hawk-style!
 Copper’s Hawk Accipiter cooperii

 Orange-crowned Warblers, like many other of our “crowned” birds, usually keep their name-sake crown-colors hidden while they go about their normal business.
 But if you watch closely while they are bathing, you will sometimes get lucky and see a flash of their hidden crowns!
 Orange-crowned […]